-Like I mentioned before, the type of orthotic that we want to provide for a child with supination must have a high arch and provide cushion, since this will help redistribute the pressure on your children’s feet more evenly.
+Like I mentioned before, the type of orthotic that we want to provide for a child with supination must have a high arch and provide extra cushion, since this will help redistribute the pressure on your children’s feet more evenly.

-Please remember that we must avoid a rigid orthotic for this foot type since it may actually increase the risk of injury.
+We must avoid a rigid orthotic for this foot type since it may actually increase the risk of injury.

 It’s also important to find shoes that come with a removable insole, otherwise you will be raising your kids’ feet up, giving them the impression that their feet are coming out of the shoe.
 Every time you fit an orthotic inside a shoe you must remove the original inner sole.